saipooji/BookQuick/README.md

 ## Features
 - Service Listings: Display a list of available services and providers.
 - Appointment Booking: Allow users to book appointments by selecting a service, date, and time.
-- Confirmation and Reminder: Send confirmation and reminder notifications to users.

 ## Tech Stack
 - HTML